3 mobile technologies to improve your zoo's guest experience

 2. Push notifications

 If you work in marketing, you will probably acknowledge that your efforts are focused on the pre-visit or getting people to buy a ticket for your zoo.
-But, it is challenging to influence their behavior once they enter your zoo’s door.
+But, it is challenging to influence their behaviour once they enter your zoo’s door.
 Push-notifications present a great solution to that problem.
 By allowing visitors to receive your zoo’s notifications through their mobile, you get the chance to continuously communicate with them before, during, and after their visit.
 All of this sounds like a benefit for your zoo, but how does this enhance your guest experience?

 - Sending pre-visit notifications to remind your guest of their visit.
 Who knows, maybe some of them forgot about it and would appreciate the friendly reminder.